Day trips from Madrid: Top 10 places to visit in one day

 Drive: €8 to €13 fuel cost (38 minutes)

-The Royal Palace of Aranjuez is just under an hour away from the capital city.
+The Royal Palace of Aranjuez is a nearby destination for day trips from Madrid.
 This palace is a former Spanish royal residence that opened to the public in 1931.
 Its history as a royal residence began in the 16th century when the construction of a grand hunting lodge started.
 The building was modified several times through the years, with parts added or altered.
 This allowed a wide diversity of architectural styles, such as Renaissance, French Empire, and Rococo.
 You can also roam around to discover its several rooms, such as salons, offices, bedrooms, and, of course, the gardens.

 5. San Lorenzo de El Escorial